simongui/simongui.github.io/_posts/2018-04-01-fluent-style-testing-in-go.markdown

 _Figure 4._ is an example of how much we can improve the readability and understandability of tests.

 # Testing convergence
-Cluster state especially at large scale are rarely ever in predictable states and more closely exhibit the properties of an eventually consistent system.
-With this in mind testing convergence is behaviing how we expect is important in Navops Command.
+Cluster state especially at large scale is rarely ever predictable and more closely exhibit the properties of an eventually consistent system.
+Testing convergence and verifying whether cluster state behaves how we expect is important in Navops Command.
 We want to ensure our policies are considering the following.

 1. Cluster eventually converges to an expected state.
 1. Convergence is timely and efficient but not overly sensitive that we cause cluster instability (thrashing, flapping, etc).